 (This post contains affiliate links for your convenience.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 I only recommend stuff I use and enjoy.
 See my policy page for more information)

 Well, ultimately there will be some personal preference in what’s a camping necessity and what isn’t.
-However, you’ll find this detailed list that follows contains what most would consider most important to bring along for a comfortable family camping trip, not a minimalist camping trip.
+However, you’ll find this detailed list that follows contains what many would consider the most important essentials to bring along for a comfortable family camping trip, not a minimalist camping trip.

 While you’re reading through the list, consider if you can manage without or if you’d like to bring it along.
 Everyone’s comfort levels are different!